 Eyesight problems can take many forms and affect each child uniquely.
 Common potential signs that your child is struggling with their vision include:

-On their own and on an occasional basis, these signs aren’t likely cause for alarm.
+On their own and on an occasional basis, these signs aren’t likely to cause alarm.
 If you notice patterns of one or more vision symptoms, a comprehensive eye exam is important.

 Even without noticeable vision symptoms, we recommend that all kids have their first eye exam at 6 months old, another one at age 3, and a third once they reach age 5 or 6.
 From there, kids should have an eye exam every two years — or more, as recommended.